Projects

 Tetris AI

-A Java based Tetris playing AI for the group project of a class.
-We used a combination of Genetic algorithm and a Particle Swarm optimisation routine along with multithreading to build an agent that cleared over 2 million lines.
-You can view the code here.
+A Java Tetris-playing AI for a class project.
+We combined a genetic algorithm, particle swarm optimization, and multithreading to build an agent that cleared over 2 million lines.
+The code is here.

 TweetBattle